-The next ADROP Annual Meeting will take place in McCormick Place West, Chicago on Saturday, September 14, 2019.
+The next ADROP Annual Meeting will take place in McCormick Place West in Chicago on Saturday, September 14, 2019.
 Registration will open in June.
 Learn more about this year's ADROP Annual Meeting.

 Updated Study Guides for Physics and Radiation and Cancer Biology Now Available

 We are delighted to inform you that the new, revised radiation oncology initial certification study guides for physics and radiation and cancer biology are now available on the ABR website.

 Curriculum and Radiobiology Curriculum Work Groups, these study guides were completed in a timely manner in order to provide guidance for residents and candidates preparing for the 2019 exams.
 Per the ABR, it is critical that members understand the purpose of the guides and a clarification:

 - Topics have been categorized and divided in a more granular fashion that should better focus preparation and allow for improved understanding and usefulness of performance reporting.

 - References have been carefully selected to be highly useful to residents and candidates in exam preparation; primary and secondary references will serve as the sources for a majority of exam items.